The Portuguese-Speaking Church

 The Reformation Study Bible

 To survey the global church is to see false teaching abounding.
 Whether facing the prosperity gospel or secularism, Portuguese-speaking Christians need sound biblical resources to deepen their knowledge of God and help them recognize and resist unbiblical worldviews.
-To meet this need, we have partnered with Editora Fiel to translate the Reformation Study Bible into Portuguese with an anticipated release in 2020.
+To meet this need, the Reformation Study Bible has been translated into Portuguese, with an anticipated release in 2020.
+A sample of the Portuguese Reformation Study Bible can be viewed here.

 Edited by R.C.
 Sproul and with contributions from more than seventy-five gifted scholars, this study Bible contains faithful biblical commentary and theological notes to help bring the light of the gospel to people around the world.
 Outside of the English language, few resources of the same caliber exist.
 Your gift will help this resource, along with other trusted teaching, to reach Portuguese-speaking Christians in many nations.